damonholzborn/Quaxtrip/README.md

 # Installation

-1. If you don’t already have Max, [download](https://cycling74.com/downloads) and install it.
+1. If you don’t already have Max 8, [download](https://cycling74.com/downloads) and install it.
 Note that you do not need to purchase Max to use QuaxTrip, it will run in the unregistered version.
-2. [Download](http://msp.ucsd.edu/software.html) and install Pure Data (version 0.51-2 or greater).
+2. [Download](http://msp.ucsd.edu/software.html) and install Pure Data (version 0.51-2 or later).
 3. If Max is running, quit Max.
-4. [Download](http://msp.ucsd.edu/software.html) PdMax, unzip, and place in the ~/Documents/Max 8/library directory.
+4. [Download](http://msp.ucsd.edu/software.html) PdMax (version 0.54 or later), unzip, and place in the ~/Documents/Max 8/library directory.
-5. [Download](https://github.com/damonholzborn/QuaxTrip/releases/tag/quaxtrip-2020-1001) the latest release of QuaxTrip, unzip, and place in the ~/Documents/Max 8/library directory.
+5. [Download](https://github.com/damonholzborn/QuaxTrip/releases/tag/quaxtrip-2020-1004) the latest release of QuaxTrip, unzip, and place in the ~/Documents/Max 8/library directory.

 # Quick Start